 The fifth hearing of the trial was held on March 21st, 2019.
 Lawyer Cihat Durmaz requested that the file of Selman Keleş, who was abroad, be separated from the current file.
 However, the court ruled to await the execution of the arrest warrant against

 Selman Keleş.
 The court lifted Arif Aslan’s judicial control requirement of giving his signature at the police station.

-The hearing on September 5, 2019 lasted three minutes.
-The court adjourned the trial until January 16, 2020 on the grounds that the statement of Selman Keleş, who had applied for asylum in Switzerland, could not be taken.
+The sixth hearing of the trial was held on September 5th, 2019.
+The panel of judges adjourned the hearing on the grounds that the defense of Selman Keleş, residing in Switzerland, was not received.